-$$Y = \sigma(F(x) + x) \tag{3}$$
+$$Y = \sigma(F(x)+x) \tag{3}$$

-In this project, a pretrained ResNet50 backbone is employed with frozen weights (from ImageNet), classification head is added, including data augmentation, dense layers with ReLU activations, dropout for regular ation, and a softmax output layer for multiclass prediction over 12 categories.
+In this project, a pretrained ResNet50 backbone is employed with frozen weights (from ImageNet), and a custom classification head is added, including data augmentation, dense layers with ReLU activations, dropout for regularization, and a softmax output layer for multiclass prediction over 12 categories.

+EfficientNetB3

-3.5.2 EfficientNetB3: EfficientNetB3 is used in this study to facilitate the intelligent centify tion of classification of agricultural pests, assisting in developing AI-powered precision farming systems.
-If gure 6 d plays the EfficientNetB3 model's framework.
+EfficientNetB3 is used in this study to facilitate the intelligent identification and classification of agricultural pests, assisting in developing AI-powered precision farming systems.
+Fig 6 displays the EfficientNetB3 model's framework.